aimms/how-to/Articles/362/362-planning-support.rst

     Therefore, multiple timezones will be used in the user interface.

 #.
+For data management, the handling depends on the type of data source:

-For the data sources, the timezone in which the data is presented is usually defined externally.
+    #.
+For ODBC data sources, the timezone in which the data is presented is usually defined externally.
         Therefore, there may be zero, one, or more timezones relevant here as well.

+    #.
+For EXCEL workbooks there is no direct support, but time of day information can easily be converted as needed.

+    #.
+Cases, as binary dumps of the identifier in AIMMS memory, are best saved and restored using UTC.
+        This avoids ambiguity.

 #.
 The model is the component that communicates with both the user interface and with data sources.
     The collection of timezones may change over time as the users, and perhaps also the data sources,